symfony/symfony-docs/mailer.rst

 .. versionadded:: 6.3

-    The Infobip custom header was introduced in Symfony 6.3.
+    Infobip custom headers were introduced in Symfony 6.3.

 Message Contents
 ~~~~~~~~~~~~~~~~